 Bring to a boil in a medium size sauce pan the chicken broth.

-In a bowl combine and mix beaten eggs and rest of ingredients.
+In a bowl combine and beat nutmeg, breadcrumbs, eggs and lemon juice.

 While broth is boiling slowly pour egg mixture into the broth stirring frequently.

-To serve top with fresh grate Parmesan cheese and fresh chopped parsley.
+To serve top with fresh grated Parmesan cheese and fresh chopped parsley.

 Cook chicken with salt, parsley, celery and onion in water for 1 ½ to 2 hours until chicken is very tender.